paralax/ColossalOpera/hard/friends.md

 # Input Description

-You'lle be given an integet *N* on one line telling you how many nodes in the graph.
+On the first line you'll be given a single integer *N* telling you how many distinct nodes are in the graph.
 Then you'll be given a list of edges between nodes (it's an undirected graph, so assume if you see *a b* that *a* knows *b* and *b* knows *a*).
 Example:

     7
     1 2